andrewdimmer/immunity-booster/README.md

 ## What it does

 Immunity Booster is a cross-platform app designed to help you improve your immune system by suggesting healthy foods you should be including in your diet.
+There are 5 main categories of foods that are needed to improve your immune system: Vitamin C rich foods, Vitamin E rich foods, Vitamin B6 rich foods, prebiotic foods and probiotic foods.
+Our app recommends diverse foods that include these vital nutrients, to ensure that you have them in your diet, and helping you have a stronger immune system.

 Through our Alexa Skill, you can use our app to find out what you should be eating, and either eat or skip them, all hands-free.
 This makes our app a great cooking companion, and allows users to use Immunity Booster without interrupting what they are doing.